 A Looker project is a collection of LookML files that tell Looker how to connect to your database, how to query your data, and how to control the user interface’s behavior.

 You can automatically generate a model file and view files based on your database when you create a new project.
-For existing projects, you can create new files manually by clicking the + icon next to Add in the IDE.
+For existing projects, you can create new files manually by clicking the + icon at the top of the project file list in the Looker IDE.

 Project File Types